Click here to view the Incident Response Procedures.

 - The CSIRT directs the recovery, containment and remediation of security incidents and may authorize and expedite changes to information systems necessary to do so.
 The CSIRT coordinates response with external parties when existing agreements place responsibility for incident investigations on the external party.

 - The CSIRT coordinates with law enforcement, government agencies, peer CSIRTs and relevant Information Sharing and Analysis Centers (ISACs) in the identification and investigation of security incidents.
-The CSIRT is authorized to share threat and incident information with these organization that does not identify any member of the University of Florida Constituency.
+The CSIRT is authorized to share external threat and incident information with these organizations that does not identify any member of the University of Florida Constituency.

 - All members of the University Constituency are responsible for promptly reporting any suspected or confirmed security incident involving University of Florida Data or an associated information system, even if they have contributed in some way to the event or incident.
 Reports are to be made to the UF Information Security Office, 352-273-1344 or firstname.lastname@example.org.
 Members of the University Constituency must cooperate with incident investigations, and may not interfere, obstruct, prevent, retaliate against, or dissuade others from reporting an incident or cooperating with an investigation.